The Buddhist Teaching on the Five Aggregates – Part 2

 That’s why if you want to identify consciousness as your “self,” it’s really the worst bet of all because it’s so flimsy, so transient.
 So superficial, if you like.
 There’s just this last bit that comes and goes the flickers and is away again in a moment.
 And then another object arises and I experience it through all of those filters of the aggregates and I think I’m really seeing it.
 So consciousness is a really flimsy structure to build your house of self on.
 Then again, you’d also be foolish to build your house of self on the body, because let me tell you, I now know that the body’s constantly changing and decaying.
 It’s not autonomous, singular, or blissful, but in a crazy way it might make more sense to identify the self with the body than to put it onto the consciousness.

 All the skandhas are contingent and unsolid, and consciousness most of all.
 There’s a lot more to say about this skandha, despite my describing it as flimsy and transient, a lot more we can look into.
-Let’s leave that for another little talk.
+We can look into the abhidharma teachings as a whole as well.
 For now, let’s reflect on what we’ve learned about the five skandhas.
 Have fun searching for the self!